 - Embassy/Consulate of Socialist Republic of Vietnam in foreign countries.

-The legalization often follows the step of authentication of documents by competent authority of the issuing country unless the involved documents are exempted from the authentication step.
+The legalization often follows the step of authentication of documents by the competent authority of the issuing country unless the involved documents are exempted from the authentication step.
 And it is the required process for non-public documents of Apostille countries or all documents of non-Apostille countries.

 3. Difference Between the Apostille and Legalization